-This information can be found in the form of data, which many companies use for measuring success - with so many metrics available, it's hard to know which will contribute most significantly towards organizational goals (and there has been much heated debate about whether any single metric should justifiably dominate).
+This information can be found in the form of data, which many companies use for measuring success - with so many metrics available, it's hard to know which will contribute most significantly toward organizational goals (and there has been much-heated debate about whether any single metric should justifiably dominate).

 People analytics or HR analytics helps companies understand their performance across various metrics, including working hours per week; the number of days missed due to illness or disability; how many promotions an individual has received in a given time frame; and, transfer rates.

 It is closely related to people analytics.
 Talent analytics can help organizations better understand what their competitive advantage is and how to retain top talent.